Smartling/wordpress-localization-plugin/readme.txt

 3. Track translation status within WordPress from the Submissions Board.
 View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==
+= 1.15.3 =
+* Fixed issue where menu items were not sent for translation when sending menus for translation

 = 1.15.2 =
 * Fixed issue when notices were not displayed on successful translation download
 * Fixed compatibility with newer Multilingual Press plugin versions